A Hummingbird Swing Gives Tiny Fliers a Place to Perch

 But hummingbirds do most certainly perch on their diminutive feet (which is about all those feet are good for), whether for preening, resting, or guarding a nearby feeder from rival birds.
 And perched hummingbirds make for great photos ops.

-You can add perching locations around your own feeder to attract hummingbirds, giving you the chance to take photos like this one.
-If your feeder hangs from a shepherd’s hook, chances are good hummingbirds already perch there.
-You can also tie a branch or two with the leaves stripped to your feeder pole or nearby.
-Some birding supply companies are also offering hummingbird “swings”, like these from Duncraft.
-The company that makes the hummingbird swing on the right, Pop’s, even includes a video proving hummingbirds love to use these swings.
+You can add perching locations around your own feeder to attract hummingbirds, giving you the chance to take fantastic photos of these tiny fliers.
+If your sugar-water feeder hangs from a shepherd’s hook, chances are good that hummingbirds already perch there.
+You can also tie a tree branch or two with the leaves stripped to your feeder pole or nearby.
+Some birding supply companies are also offering hummingbird swings.

-Unfortunately, summer is the wrong time to try to attract hummingbirds in Central Florida – they’re mostly still too far north though I do get the occasional visitor.
-Soon, though, I’ll be putting out my feeder to attract hummingbirds during migration, so my swing will hang nearby and get a good test drive then!
+Unfortunately, summer is the wrong time to try to see hummingbirds in central Florida.
+They’re mostly still too far north, however, I do get the occasional visitor.
+Soon, though, I’ll be putting out my feeder to attract hummingbirds during migration.
+My swing will hang nearby and get a good test drive then!

 Next, learn everything you need to know about hummingbird nests.